taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 rm logo.svg App.js App.test.js App.css
 ~~~~~~~~

-- from the *src/* folder create the folders for a organized folder structure by technical separation
+Even the `App` component gets deleted, because you'll organize it in folders instead of in the top level *src/* folder.
+Now, from the *src/* folder, create the folders for a organized folder structure by a technical separation.

 {title="Command Line: src/",lang="text"}
 ~~~~~~~~
 mkdir constants reducers actions selectors sagas components store
 ~~~~~~~~

-- your folder structure should be similiar to the following:
+Your folder structure should be similiar to the following:

 {title="Folder Structure",lang="text"}
 ~~~~~~~~